 Robert F. Burner & Joseph R. Perella

-This is a book which can be called the best of the breed in precise manner.
+This book can be called the best of the breed in a precise manner.
 Have a look at the review and the best takeaways to know more.

-Review: You will learn everything about M&A, if you pick up this book.
-You will the legal framework of M&A; the importance of due diligence; synergies; valuation of M&A; structuring the transaction and pitfalls.
-This book is 1056 pages long and from the length and the content you can understand how comprehensive this book is.
-But if you don’t want to study in depth, this book is not for you.
-Basically, if you want to go into M&A or finance profession, this book would be un-put-down-able.
+Review: You will learn everything about M&A if you pick up this book.
+You will find the legal framework of M&A, the importance of due diligence, synergies, valuation of M&A, structuring the transaction, and pitfalls.
+This book is 1056 pages long, and from the length and the content, you can understand how comprehensive this book is.
+But if you don’t want to study in-depth, this book is not for you.
+On the other hand, if you want to go into the M & A or finance profession, this book would be un-put-down-able.

 Best takeaways from this Top Mergers and Acquisitions book

-- This book is a complete book on M&A. Even if you are in M&A domain, you would find this book as an invaluable resource (but don’t expect it to cover everything in detail as it’s mostly about M&A).
+- This book is a complete book on M & A M&A. Even if you are in the M&A domain, you would find this book an invaluable resource (but don’t expect it to cover everything in detail as it’s mostly about M&A).

-- This book has been written in very lucid manner so that every average reader can go through it and understand the content.
-But you need to have patience and perseverance to cover the whole book.
+- This book has been written in a very lucid manner so that every average reader can go through it and understand the content.
+But it would help if you had patience and perseverance to cover the whole book.

 Amazon Associate Disclosure